 After several years school teaching, Paul moved to the Institute of Education at the University of Warwick in Coventry, UK.
 Here he taught classes in biology, science education and core educational studies.
 He also supervised the work of Masters and Ph.D. students, championed the introduction of an Environmental Studies 2+2 degree program for non-traditional students and taught several adult education classes.

 Paul Elliott’s academic interests are wide-ranging.
-He has published work on topics as diverse as insect ecology, bat conservation, biodiversity education, scientific literacy and the influence of the environment in which science is taught.
+He has published work on topics as diverse as sustainability education, insect ecology, bat conservation, biodiversity education, scientific literacy and the influence of the environment in which science is taught.
 He has undertaken projects in Bulgaria, Estonia, Germany and Poland.

 Paul enjoys exploring nature, hiking, canoeing, cross-country skiing and art.

 - Environmental and Sustainability Education in Teacher Education (ESE-TE)

 - Canadian Society for the Study of Education